csacre/yaml-builder-for-HA/README.md

 - Possibility to pass any custom parameters to the template
 - Possibility to pass Home-Assistant objects to the template (if used in HA context of course)

+# Command line
+python ../yamlbuilder.py <inputfile>.yaml <outputfile>.yaml

-# Syntax for Command & Parameters
+# Syntax for Command & Parameters inside the templates
 Command to add in YAML file (JSON parameters are optional:
 \#include <template.yaml>,<JSON parameters>
 The indentation of the ocmmand is very important.
 The block will be inserted using the same indentation as the command.